 - 4.3.
 The medical program enables students to develop core skills before they use these skills in a clinical setting. - 4.4.
 Students have sufficient supervised involvement with patients to develop their clinical skills to be required level and with an increasing level of participation in clinical care as they proceed through the medical program.

 Subject Content

-- 1. Three Conference Weeks - 2.
-Ten weeks of Surgery in two hospital attachments - 3.
-Ten weeks of Medicine in two hospital attachments - 4.
-Ten weeks of Medicine in Context in community-based attachment - 5.
-Five weeks of Critical Care in one hospital attachment - 6.
-Three Scientific Streams online learning packages (25 hours each)
+- 1. 3 Conference Weeks these maybe delivered online - 2.
+10 weeks of Surgery in two hospital attachments - 3.
+10 weeks of Medicine in two hospital attachments